dkvz/dkvz-blog-backend/README.md

 - [x] Fields like thumb_image and article_url can be NULL; Does Option automatically work in the entity?
 - [x] Make the stats thread message queue size configurable!
 Could also probably set it to be larger by default.
 - [x] None of the plain text and "default error messages" (like when an endpoint fails parsing a path variable) specify encoding, so browsers are using US-ASCII and that's a problem.
 I'm missing "content-type: text/plain; charset=utf-8".
-- [x] Does encoding actually work with the JSON endpoints?
-- [x] Should use a Logger instead of println! inside of StatsService, I should be able to use the log crate.
-- [x] The Query struct doesn't need to get vectors, we could give slices of arrays instead.
 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
 - [x] To re-test: rebuilding fulltext index entirely.
-- [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
 Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".
 - [ ] I get the author name in full_article_mapper for every single article (old API does that too), I should add it to the actual query, possibly with a LEFT JOIN.
 I'm not sure that would even be faster though, especially with SQLite.
 Search function already includes fetching username in the query.